HarshitBhalani/Interactive_Workflow_Builder/README.md

 - Manual first save with workflow name and optional description.
 - Debounced autosave for already-saved workflows.
 - Relative save status in the editor header, such as `Saved just now`.
-- Empty-state quick actions to start from a blank workflow or an approval-flow template.
 - Custom delete confirmation modal and toast notifications for key workflow actions.
+- Workflow toolbar actions for dashboard navigation, save, AI generation, JSON import, and export options.
+- Export options for JSON, PNG, SVG, and PDF.
-- Mobile canvas toolbar controls for cursor, drag, and zoom.
+- Mobile canvas toolbar controls for cursor, drag, zoom, and full-page canvas access.
+- Full-page canvas mode with mobile-friendly header controls for AI generation and node state.

 ## State management strategy